AkankshiSaxena20/AkankshiSaxena20/README.md

 Programmer
 ----------

-I have been learning programming in c, c++, python and about STL.
+I have been learning programming in c, c++, python, about STL and practicing on codechef.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [saxenaakankshi20@gmail.com](mailto:saxenaakankshi20@gmail.com)